hzeller/rpt2pnp/README.md

 Pick-and-place assembly G-Code
 ==============================

-Right now, this code translates a KiCAD RPT file to G-Code for pick-and-place assembly on a 3D printer.
-You need vacuum needlde and solenoids.
+This code translates a KiCAD RPT file to G-Code for solder-paste dispensing and pick-and-place assembly on a 3D printer.

-(this is based https://github.com/hzeller/rpt2paste and will eventually be merged to one program useful for everything.)
+You need vacuum needle and solenoids for Pick'n place and a pressure pump and paste syringe for solder paste dispensing.

 General setup
 -------------

-Currently, the setup for rpt2pnp is relatively simple: you place the board on the bed, and the tapes with opened 'lids' straight on the same bed.
+The setup for rpt2pnp is relatively simple: you place the board on the bed, and the tapes with opened 'lids' straight on the same bed.
 You tell rpt2pnp where the board is and the tapes, and it generates G-Code to do the operation.